azappella/express-path-route/README.md

-express-load-routes
+express-path-route
 ===================

 **Notice:**

-This project is taken over from Gabriel Vaquer 's NPM package express-load-routes.
+This project is taken over from Gabriel Vaquer 's NPM package [express-load-routes](https://www.npmjs.com/package/express-load-routes).

 Just modified some code to conform with my usage.